Offshore performance review system for remote teams

 - Review offshore performance every week for the first 30 days, then move stable work to a monthly scorecard and sample checks.

-- Use 5 visible measures: output, accuracy, turnaround time, escalation quality, and SOP improvements.
+- Use 5 visible measures: finished work, accuracy, turnaround time, escalation quality, and SOP improvements.

 - Separate coaching from blame by quoting the work, the standard, and the next rule in the same note.